deliveroo/routemaster-client-ex/README.md

 Mix installs dependencies in the project directory, in `./deps/`.
 This is very similar to what `npm` does.
 The compiled Elixir bytecode lives in `./_build/`.

+## Configure

+This library is configured with [`Mix.Config`](https://hexdocs.pm/mix/Mix.Config.html#content).
+It supports Phoenix-style system tuples to dynamically read its configuration from the environment, which means that it can be configured at runtime (on boot) rather than at compile-time.

+Whil using the environment is optional, it's the recommended way to configure a [12-factor application](https://12factor.net/), and it allows to reuse the the compiled artifacts with different configurations.

+The [`config.exs` file](https://github.com/deliveroo/routemaster-client-ex/blob/master/config/config.exs) provides examples of the supported configuration variables.

 ## Run

 Elixir applications are managed with the `mix` executable.
 Mix is a build tool, a task runner, a package manager and more.
 It takes care of everything, from compiling to running the server and the tests to linting the code.
 The other important executable is `iex`, which stands for "interactive Elixir" and starts the REPL.